 The chart below plots each company’s Dividend Safety Score on the x-axis and the size of its dividend cut on the y-axis.
 These are the Dividend Safety Scores that were available before a company’s dividend cut was announced, providing predictive value.

 Two observations jump out at me.
-First, all but two of the companies cutting their dividends scored close to 40 or below for Dividend Safety, falling in the “Unsafe” and “Extremely Unsafe” buckets.
+First, all but one company cutting its dividend scored close to 40 or below for Dividend Safety, falling in the “Unsafe” and “Extremely Unsafe” buckets.

-The two exceptions were Ecology and Environment (EEI), a micro-cap stock that scored an 82 for Safety and lowered its dividend by 17%, and Superior Industries (SUP), a small-cap stock that reduced its dividend by 50% and scored a 46 for Dividend Safety.
+The main exception was Ecology and Environment (EEI), a micro-cap stock that scored an 82 for Safety and lowered its dividend by 17%.

 I am not really sure there was much we could have done to flag this dividend cut ahead of time since management’s decision to reduce the dividend had little to do with the company’s actual fundamentals (e.g. payout ratios, earnings growth, balance sheet, dividend longevity etc.).
 However, we do treat micro-caps with greater conservatism today in recognition of their generally more dynamic capital allocation policies.

 The second observation from the chart above is that companies with lower Dividend Safety Scores were more likely to cut their dividends by larger amounts.
 You can see that most of the biggest dividend cuts (e.g. 50%+) happened with companies scoring below 10 for Dividend Safety.